The best headlamps 2023: for your adventures in the dark

 If you need a versatile headlamp for a multitude of different uses and activities – say, one that offers proximity lighting for moving around in camp, plus dynamic settings for hiking on the move and a spotlight beam for picking out distant objectives – the LEDLenser MH8 is an ideal option.
 It features boost, high, medium and low power modes, as well as a strobe setting, plus red, green and blue ambient light modes.

-But the MH8 is also equipped with the brand’s patented focusing technology (opens in new tab), which employs a rotating LED bezel housing that enables the user to instantly switch from an all-round flood beam to a pinpoint spotlight.
+But the MH8 is also equipped with the brand’s patented focusing technology, which employs a rotating LED bezel housing that enabled us to instantly switch from an all-round flood beam to a pinpoint spotlight.
 Though the max output is an impressive 600 lumens, that only applies to boost mode, which provides 30 seconds of illumination and can throw a light up to 200 metres.
-At high power in energy-saving mode, you get 400 lumens.
+At high power in energy-saving mode, we got 400 lumens.

 We also liked the fact that the MH8 uses a rechargeable battery pack, which can be charged via the supplied USB cable without needing to remove the battery or disassemble the headlamp in any way.
 The MH8 can also be used with two standard AA batteries as well.